Climate change litigation: Held v. Montana

 Held v.
 Montana was the first constitutional law climate lawsuit to go to trial in the United States, on June 12, 2023.
 The case was filed in March 2020 by sixteen youth residents of Montana, then aged 2 through 18, who argued that the state's support of the fossil fuel industry had worsened the effects of climate change on their lives, thus denying their right to a "clean and healthful environment in Montana for present and future generations"^{:Art.
 IX, § 1} as required by the Constitution of Montana.
 On August 14, 2023, the trial court judge ruled in the youth plaintiffs' favor, although the state indicated it would appeal the decision.
 Montana's Supreme Court heard oral arguments on July 10, 2024, its seven justices taking the case under advisement.
 On December 18, 2024, the Montana Supreme Court upheld the county court ruling.

 Mayanna Berrin v.
-Delta Airlines Inc.
+Delta Air Lines Inc.

 Mayanna Berrin v.
-Delta Airlines Inc. is a civil action lawsuit about Delta Air Lines' claim of carbon neutrality.
+Delta Air Lines Inc. is a civil action lawsuit about Delta Air Lines' claim of carbon neutrality.